engtuncay/engtuncay.github.io/php/php-w3-05-operators.md

 `<=>`	Spaceship               | $x <=> $y | Returns an integer less than, equal to, or greater than zero, depending on if $x is less than, equal to, or greater than $y.
 Introduced in PHP 7.

-## PHP Increment / Decrement Operators
+## Increment / Decrement Operators

-The PHP increment operators are used to increment a variable's value.
+The increment operators are used to increment a variable's value.

 Operator | Name           | Description
 ---------|----------------|--------------------------------------